Templario: Consejo Mundial de Lucha Libre (2016–present)

+Early years (2016–2018)

-Templario made his initial appearance for Consejo Mundial de Lucha Libre (CMLL), on July 10, 2016, where he, Flyer, and Pegasso lost to the trio of Forastero, Maquiavelo, and Skándalo on an Arena México show.
-After he joined CMLL, Templario changed his mask design to include a patriarchal cross symbol on the front of the mask.
+Templario made his initial appearance for Consejo Mundial de Lucha Libre (CMLL) on July 10, 2016, where he, Flyer and Pegasso lost to Forastero, Maquiavelo, and Skándalo at a show in Arena México.
+After joining CMLL, Templario changed his mask design to include a patriarchal cross symbol on the front of his mask.
 Wrestlers under a CMLL contract are allowed to work on the independent circuit on days when CMLL does not require them to participate in a show, which allowed Templario to work for Promociones Cara Lucha on a regular basis.
-Templario defeated Andy Boy, Toro Negro Jr. and Látigo in a one-night tournament to become the inaugural Cara Lucha The Best Champion.
-The following month, Templario teamed up with one of his CMLL trainers, Último Guerrero, for Cara Lucha's Torneo Juventud y Gloria ("Youth and Glory tournament) where they defeated Fly Warrior and Hechicero in the first round and Latigo and Trauma I in the semifinals.
+He defeated Andy Boy, Toro Negro Jr. and Látigo in a one-night tournament to become the inaugural Cara Lucha The Best Champion.
+The following month, Templario teamed up with one of his CMLL trainers, Último Guerrero, for Cara Lucha's Torneo Juventud y Gloria ("Youth and Glory tournament"), where they defeated Fly Warrior and Hechicero in the first round and Latigo and Trauma I in the semi-finals.
 (Note: No records of the tournament final have been found, it is uncertain if it was actually held.)

-By the end of 2017, Templario was involved in a multi-man steel cage match where the loser would be forced to unmask.
-The match, the main event of the 2017 Sin Salida supercard show, saw Templario escape the cage as the seventh man to do so, watching from the outside as Starman defeated and unmasked El Hijo del Signo.
-In early 2018, Templario teamed up with Akuma to compete in a tournament for the vacant CMLL Arena Coliseo Tag Team Championship.
-The makeshift duo was eliminated in the first round by Fuego and Star Jr. Next, Templario was entered into the 2018 Gran Alternativa tournament, where CMLL bookers would pair up a rookie wrestler with a veteran wrestler for a 16-team tournament.
+On December 25, 2017, in the main event of the Sin Salida ("No Escape") supercard, Templario was involved in a multi-man steel cage match where the loser would be forced to unmask.
+He was the seventh man to escape the cage, watching from the outside as Starman defeated and unmasked El Hijo del Signo.
+In February 2018, Templario teamed up with Akuma to compete in a tournament for the vacant CMLL Arena Coliseo Tag Team Championship, but they were eliminated in the first round by Fuego and Star Jr. He, Disturbio and Virus lost to Audaz, Flyer and Star Jr. at Homenaje a Dos Leyendas ("Homage to Two Legends") on March 16.
+On May 18, Templario was entered into the Gran Alternativa ("Great Alternative") tournament, where a rookie wrestler is paired with a veteran wrestler for a 16-team tournament.
 Templario teamed up with Último Guerrero and fought their way to the finals by defeating Máscara Año 2000 and Universo 2000 Jr., Audaz and Kraneo, and finally Carístico and Star Jr. The following week, the team lost in the finals to Flyer and Volador Jr.